CodyGGaT/FNF-CGEngine/README.md

 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
 * You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
-* No Botplay text when botplay is enabled
-* in a later update winning icons, mechanics, and mirror mode will be added